Explore Central Florida's Picturesque Attractions and Towns

 - Check out the Charles Hosmer Morse Museum of American Art in Winter Park to see the largest collection of Louis Comfort Tiffany artwork in the world.

-- Tour the twelve Frank Lloyd Wright buildings in Lakeland's Florida Southern College campus.
-Here's an interesting story about their recent restoration.
+- Tour the 12 Frank Lloyd Wright buildings in Lakeland's Florida Southern College campus.

-- Take a Segway tour of Mt.
-Dora which begins below sea level and soars up a large (Florida-style!) hill.
-Afterward go antiquing!
+- Take a Segway tour of Mount Dora which begins below sea level and soars up a large (Florida-style!) hill.
+Afterward go antiquing.

-- Drive through the Ridge Scenic Byway a 38.7-mile route on SR 17 that travels through many historic communities.
+- Drive through the Ridge Scenic Highway a 38.7-mile route on SR 17 that travels through many historic communities.

-- Investigate Spook Hill and see if your car rolls backward up the hill.
+- Investigate Spook Hill in Lake Wales and see if your car rolls backward up the hill.

-If you can't fit all this into one trip I recommend that you come back again soon to explore more of Central Florida's many charms!
+If you can't fit all this into one trip we recommend that you come back again soon to explore more of Central Florida's many charms!